How can a frequent runner with knee pain heal his knee?Sport Medicine Orthopaedic Surgery Health & Fitness

 If he’s adamant that he doesn’t want to go back, then the next best thing you can do is to ask for a copy of all the medical records and images that have already been done, which will help greatly if and when he decides to see a different doctor for the same problem.

-If cost is an issue, he can obtain a polyclinic referral letter to visit the sports medicine specialists at CGH; besides sports doctors, they also have physiotherapists who will be able to work with your dad in a comprehensive rehab programme.
+If cost is an issue, he can obtain a polyclinic referral letter to visit the sports medicine specialist at a hospital; besides sports doctors, hospitals also have physiotherapists who will be able to work with your dad in a comprehensive rehab programme.